xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution4.md

        Therefore $(C, S, R, K)$ is a yes-instance of COURSE-SCHEDULING.

      - $(\Leftarrow)$ Suppose that $(C, S, R, K)$ is a yes-instance, thus no student takes two courses which are at the same time.
-So we have no adjacent nodes have the same color, recall the definition of 3-COLOR problem we'll see $ (C, S, R, K)$ is a yes-instance of COURSE-SCHEDULING.
+So we have no adjacent nodes have the same color, recall the definition of 3-COLOR problem we'll see $G$ is a yes-instance of 3-COLOR.

 Course Scheduling problem is NP-complete.

+<div style="page-break-after: always;"></div>

 ### Problem 5: Two Trucks